Loong Kim Sang

 Loong Kim Sang (born 4 November 1944) is a Cantonese opera performer.
-She is widely regarded as a pioneer in playing “Wenwusheng” lead male roles, combining literary opera and martial arts scenes.
+She is widely regarded as a pioneer in playing "Wenwusheng" lead male roles, combining literary opera and martial arts scenes.

 Childhood and training

 Loong was born Lee Pui Sang on 4 November 1944 (Lunar 19 September 1944), the fourth child of a teacher father and a homemaker mother, who had one son and seven daughters.
 In 1960, against the wishes of her father and brother but with the financial support of her mother and sisters, she applied to train as a dancer with the Sin Fung Ming troupe created by her mentor Yam Kim-fai and Bak Sheut Sin.
 She and 21 other finalists were selected for training from 1,000 candidates.

-In 1963 the Chu Fengming Opera Troupe was founded and Loong was one of 12 of the finalists invited back to learn Huadan and Xiaosheng roles.
-From 1968 to 1970 she shared the stage with Yam Kim-fai and debuted in 1969 "Farewell, My Husband".
+In 1963, the Chor Fung Ming Opera Troupe was founded and Loong was one of 12 of the finalists invited back to learn Huadan and Xiaosheng roles.
+From 1968 to 1970, she shared the stage with Yam Kim-fai and debuted in 1969 Farewell, My Husband.
 Loong was recognized as promising during the late 1960s and 1970s, and acted in various types of Cantonese opera as male leads in full versions with several female leads as co-stars.

-Loong work and studied under Yam's tutelage for several years.
-In 1972 when Yam was invited to perform in Vietnam, Loong went in her place.
-In 1973 she made her home debut in Hong Kong with the Chor Fung Ming (Young Phoenix) Cantonese Opera Troupe (雛鳳鳴).
+Loong worked and studied under Yam's tutelage for several years.
+In 1972, when Yam was invited to perform in Vietnam, Loong went in her place.
+In 1973, she made her home debut in Hong Kong with the Chor Fung Ming (Young Phoenix) Cantonese Opera Troupe (雛鳳鳴).